November is Diabetes Awareness Month

 - Follow a healthy diet

 - Get regular check-ups with your doctor

-Don’t wait until it’s too late to check-in with your doctor about your health!
-Schedule your annual check-up with Dopson Family Medical Center’s Primary Care and Family Practice team by calling (904) 259-7815.
+Don’t wait until it’s too late!
+Schedule your annual wellness visit with Dopson Family Medical Center’s Primary Care and Family Practice team by calling 904-259-7815.